Codra-Ingenierie-Informatique/ModuleTester/tree_doc.md

 ### serializer.py

-Contains classes and functions to serialize the test suite to a .testbench file.
+Contains classes and functions to serialize the test suite to a .moduletester file.

 ## gui

 ### window.py

-Main window of the pytestbench.
+Main window of the moduletester.

 ### main.py

-Main class for the graphical pytestbench
+Main class for the graphical moduletester

 ## gui.components